getopt-php/getopt-php/docs/commands.md

 #### A command can not specify an option that is already defined "globally"

 `GetOpt` will throw an exception if you try to add a command with an option that conflicts with another option.
 You could anyway first add the command and later add the option.
-But anyway it will throw an exception when the command is getting executed.
+But it will throw an exception when the command is getting executed.
 We suggest first to add common options and later commands.

 #### Command must be set before operands